rosmed/slicer_ros2_module/README.md

     SlicerConfig.cmake
     slicer-config.cmake
 ```
 If you see this message, run CMake on the build directory for `slicer_ros2_module` using `ccmake ~/ros2_ws/build/slicer_ros2_module`.
 In CMake, set `Slicer_DIR` to point to your Slicer build directory then hit `c` to configure until you can hit `g` to generate the makefiles.
-Then try to `colcon build` again.
+Then try to `colcon build` again (after `cd ~/ros2_ws`).

 ## Start a ROS `robot_state_publisher`

 The following are examples of robots we've used to test the Slicer ROS2 module.
-Note that tried to follow the standart ROS approch, i.e. make the URDF description available as a ROS parameter and then launch the usual ROS `robot_state_publisher` node.
+Note that we tried to follow the standart ROS approch, i.e. make the URDF description available as a ROS parameter and then launch the usual ROS `robot_state_publisher` node.
+The `robot_state_publisher` will use the joint state to compute the forward kinematic and broadcast the 3D position of each link to tf2.
+The Slicer ROS 2 module will then query the 3D positions to display the robot's links in the correct position.

-### Sensable Phantom Omni
+### Sensable Phantom Omni aka Geomagic/3DS Touch

-We used the following package for the Omni: https://github.com/jhu-saw/ros2_sensable_omni_model.
+We created and used the following package for the Omni: https://github.com/jhu-saw/ros2_sensable_omni_model.
 This package contains the URDF, STL meshes and a launch file for the `robot_state_publisher`.
 Make sure you start the Omni nodes (using a couple of terminals) before loading the Slicer ROS 2 module:
 ```sh
 ros2 launch sensable_omni_model omni.launch.py # first terminal
 ros2 run sensable_omni_model pretend_omni_joint_state_publisher # second